mincong-h/mincong-h.github.io/_posts/2023-05-29-wechat-networking.md

 WeChat (微信) is a Chinese instant messaging, social media, and mobile payment app developed by Tencent.
 But do you ever wonder: what happens when you use WeChat?
 What kinds of interactions it has with the server?
 What are the information stored in your device?
-Why sometime is it slow to use WeChat?
-In this article, we are going to explore part of this question, with a main focus on the networking part.
+Why sometime is it slow to use WeChat as an overseas Chinese?
+In this article, we are going to explore these questions, with a main focus on the networking part.
 I am going to use my personal account as a test, and see what happens.
 Note that I am currently living in Paris, France.
 So the interactions may be different from yours.

 After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, how does it store the information in MacOS, etc. Hopefully, it will allow you to learn a bit more